NCATS-Tangerine/tkg-beacon/README.md

  https://docs.docker.com/engine/userguide/
 ```

+#### Avoiding use of sudo for Docker run under Linux

+Note that under Linux, you likely need to do a bit more preparation to avoid having to run docker (and docker-compose)
+as 'sudo'.
+See [here](https://docs.docker.com/install/linux/linux-postinstall/) for details on how to fix this.

 #### Installing Docker Compose

 You will then also need to [install Docker Compose](https://docs.docker.com/compose/install/) alongside Docker on
 your target Linux operating environment.

-Note that under Ubuntu, you may need to run docker (and docker-compose) as 'sudo'.

 #### Testing Docker Compose